 The Yamuna is one of the most polluted rivers in India.
 It is infamous for its black color.
 A large amount of industrial effluents and sewage is discharged into the river as the river flows through big cities.

 The Narmada river originates in Amarkantak, Madhya Pradesh, runs westwards, and drains into the Arabian sea.
-The total length of the river is 1,312 kilometers and is the longest West flowing river in India.
+The total length of the river is 1,312 kilometers and is the longest west-flowing river in India.
 Narmada river is the lifeline of Madhya Pradesh with its drainage basin area covering many major cities including Hoshangabad and Bhopal.
-Major tributaries of Narmada are Tawa River and Hiran River.
+Major tributaries of Narmada are the Tawa River and Hiran River.

 Some other important rivers in India

 Indus river is longer than Ganga but its length within India is only 1,114 kilometers.
 Indus originates from the Tibetan plateau near Lake Mansarovar and flows through India and Pakistan and finally drains into the Arabian sea.

 The Brahmaputra is one of the longest rivers in the world.
 It also originates in the Tibetan plateau near Lake Mansarovar like the Indus.
 The river flows eastwards in the Tibetan plateau and then takes a sharp U-turn to enter Arunachal Pradesh, India.
 The length of the Brahmaputra in India is 916 kilometers.

 The Cauvery river flows through the states of Karnataka and Tamil Nadu.
 The 800 km long Kaveri is considered sacred and worshipped as a Goddess.
 It is the most important river in Tamil Nadu for agriculture.
 The river originates in the Kodagu district of Karnataka and flows eastwards into the Bay of Bengal.